 - 1000 stitches per minute

-This is the third Janome to make my list, and for a reason.
+This is the third Janome to make my list, and for good reason.
 It makes sewing faster with its 1000 stitches per minute, knee lifter and the choice of using the normal treadle or stop/start button.

 Have I mentioned that it handles leather really well?
 Throw on a teflon foot, pop in a leather needle and you’re good to go!